 Responsible conduct of research is knowing and living up to your responsibilities as a researcher.
 This course provides an overview of the responsible conduct of research and the challenges researchers face in meeting them.

-Protecting human subjects in research is a high priority for research programs throughout the world.
-This course provides a summary and brief explanations of the basic responsibilities researchers have when conducting human subjects research.
+Protecting human participants in research is a high priority for research programs throughout the world.
+This course provides a summary and brief explanations of the basic responsibilities researchers have when conducting human participants research.

 The decision to use animals in research is a personal one that researchers should make thoughtfully, taking into account the different views that exist.
 This course provides summary and brief explanations of the basic responsibilities researchers have when conducting animal subjects research.